oeggy03/tp/docs/DeveloperGuide.md

 1. Editing an internship's details

     1. Prerequisite: Company and internship lists are available.
+    2. Test case: `add i 2 n/f d/Managing financial matters` followed
-    2. Test case: `edit i c/2 i/3 n/Finance Intern 2024 s/20-02-2024 09:45`<br>
+       by `edit i c/2 i/2 n/Finance Intern 2024 s/20-02-2024 09:45`<br>
        Expected: The role name and scheduled interview time for the third internship of the second company in the list are updated.
-Details of the edited internship are shown in the status message.
+Names and descriptions of the edited internship are shown in the Command Result Box. `Next` field of the company in the List of Companies may be updated to reflect the newly edited internship.

     3. Other incorrect edit commands to try: `edit i c/2`, `edit i i/3`, `edit i c/2 i/3` without any fields to be updated.<br>
        Expected: No internship is edited.
+Error message `Invalid Command Format!...` is shown in the Command Result Box.
+    4. Other incorrect edit commands to try: `edit i c/99 i/1`, `edit i c/1 i/99`, `edit i c/99 i/99` where no company
+       or internship exists at the specified index.<br>
-Error message is shown in the status message.
+       Expected: No internship is edited.
+Error message `Invalid command format` is shown in the Command Result Box.

 #### Viewing a Company or Person